 There you also can find the latest release, as well as all other information you might need regarding this project.

-Click here to Download the evaluation version of the Near Duplicates Finder.
+Click here to Download the Near Duplicates Finder.

-To run the software you need to download the jar file and required 3-rd party libraries listed here.
+To run the software you need to download the zip file and unpack all files in the directory of your choice.
+You also need to download required 3-rd party libraries

-unzip it and enter the command: run DIR_WITH_DOCS, where DIR_WITH_DOCS is a directory with your documents,
+On Microsoft Windows you can use the run.bat file included in the zip file.
+Enter following command: run DIR_WITH_DOCS, where DIR_WITH_DOCS is a directory with your documents,

 for which you want to check if there are any duplicates or near-duplicates.

-If you click on run.bat without parameters, it should produce following output:
+If you click on run.bat without parameters, it should produce the following output:

 Invalid input parameters: Invalid number of arguments